 If you’ve got more time in your day, return to Lake Bled and simply relax.
 Find a spot to lay out your towel, swim in the water, maybe even take a lakeside nap.
 But go to bed early, because there’s an early morning wake up call tomorrow morning.

-Day Two in Lake Bled
+Day 3 in Slovenia: Bled & Bohinj

 Sunrise Hike over Lake Bled